Phillipdk/PlayGround/README.md

 # PlayGround
-This is a repo for me to play around with.
+This is a repo for me to play around with and other stuff.
+I have continued work here